 Prime Minister Mariano Rajoy’s conservative People’s Party won the election in Spain on Sunday, according to exit polls, but it fell short of an overall majority, raising the prospect of coalition government in a country that has only seen one-party rule since democracy was restored.

 Rajoy’s victory was predicted by the opinion polls, but it was bittersweet.
 Although the conservatives took a plurality of the seats, it was their worst national election result in decades.

 The second largest Socialist Party did not do much better, winning around 22 percent support, down almost 7 points from the last election.

 Many leftwingers switched to the anti-establishment Podemos, which exit polls showed doing better than expected to become the third largest party.

-Rajoy had waited until the last possible moment to dissolve parliament this year, hoping that an improving economy would give his party a fighting chance in the election.
+Rajoy had waited until the last possible moment to dissolve Congress this year, hoping that an improving economy would give his party a fighting chance in the election.

 After years of malaise, Spain is finally showing signs of recovery.
 Growth is expected to come in at 3 percent this year, one of the highest rates in the industrialized world.
-Business and consumer confidence are improving and the unemployment rate is coming down.
+Business and consumer confidence are improving.
+Unemployment is coming down.

-But more than one in five Spaniards is still out of work.
-The youth unemployment rate is almost 50 percent and many workers haven’t seen a pay raise in years.
+But one in five Spaniards is still out of work.
+Youth unemployment is almost 50 percent.
+Many workers haven’t seen a pay raise in years.